How Grandparents and Other Family Members Can Help Contribute to RESPs

 As I’ve mentioned, many parents, grandparents and family members are not taking advantage of RESPs, because they don’t understand their true benefit.
 By contributing $2,500 a year, a child can be eligible for the full $500 CESG from the federal government.
 The contributions and grant money are invested in lower risk investments and grow tax-free over the lifetime of the plan.

-When setting up an RESP, Heritage offers two: an individual and a group plan.
+When setting up an RESP, Knowledge First Financial offers two: an individual and a group plan.
 As its name suggests, an individual plan is only intended to pay the education costs of one beneficiary, whereas with a group plan, income earned is pooled and distributed among its beneficiaries.
 If one of the children does not attend college or university and withdraws from the plan, their share of the pool is then distributed among the remaining members, which is known as attrition.

 There’s a $50,000 lifetime contribution limit for RESPs.
 It’s important for family members to keep track of this.
 For example, if parents and grandparents are contributing separately toward RESPs, it’s their responsibility to make sure not to contribute more than $50,000 per child.